 Screening and Assessment Process

-The Clover Park School District universally screens students in grades K-11 for candidacy into the district Highly Capable program.
+To ensure an equitable and fair process, the Clover Park School District automatically universally screens all students in grades K-11 for candidacy into the district Highly Capable program.
+The intent of screening is to find indicators of exceptionality, especially in students from traditionally underrepresented populations.
 The tests used for screening include: STAR, Measures of Academic Progress, and the Smarter Balanced Summative assessment.
-Students who meet screening qualifications are then administered the Cognitive Abilities Ability Test with parent permission during the second semester of the school year.
+Students who meet screening qualifications are then administered the Cognitive Abilities Test with parent permission during the second semester of the school year.

-Universal screening and testing windows are communicated in early spring to the public via each building’s website, Inside Schools, and to teachers via direct email and staff meetings.
-Out-of-district transfers are evaluated in a timely manner on a case-by-case basis.
-As appropriate, new students without screening scores will be administered district assessments and continue through the same district admission process.
+Universal screening windows are communicated in early spring to the public via each building’s website, Inside Schools, and to teachers via direct email and staff meetings.

 Our district participates in the Interstate Compact on Educational Opportunity for Military Children.
 Additionally, we honor this compact for all district students, regardless of whether they live on or off-base.
 If a child received gifted services in his/her previous school, we will strive to offer comparable services as space allows.
 In most cases, no placement testing is required.
 Families planning a transfer to our district should contact the Teaching and Learning Office at 253-583-5150 as early as possible to ensure a smooth transition for the student.